davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Node chaincode

 Node is an asynchronous runtime implementation that utilises only a single thread to execute code.
-It does however run background threads for activities such as garbage collection, however when allocating resources to a Node chaincode, for example in Kubernetes where you are limited to available resources, it doesn't make sense to allocate multiple vCPUS for Node chaincode.
-The number of vCPUs in a system usually refers to the number of concurrent threads that can be executed so it's worth monitoring performance of Node chaincode to see how much vCPU it uses but it probably doesn't make sense to allocate anything more than a max of 2 vCPUs for Node chaincode.
+It does however run background threads for activities such as garbage collection, however when allocating resources to a Node chaincode, for example in Kubernetes where you are limited to available resources, it doesn't make sense to allocate multiple vCPUs for Node chaincode.
+The number of vCPUs in a system usually refers to the number of concurrent threads that can be executed.
+It is worth monitoring performance of Node chaincode to see how much vCPU it uses but it probably doesn't make sense to allocate anything more than a max of 2 vCPUs for Node chaincode.
 In fact you could not assign any resource restrictions to Node chaincode as it is self limiting.

 Prior to Node 12, a Node process was limited to 1.5Gb Memory by default and would require you to pass a parameter to the Node executable in order to increase this when running a node chaincode process.
 You should not be running Node chaincode processes on anything less than Node 12 now and Hyperledger Fabric 2.5 mandates that Node 16 or later should be used.
 There are various parameters that can be provided to the Node process when you launch your Node chaincode, however it's unlikely you would ever need to override the defaults of Node so no tuning would be required.